Phosphate supplements for low phosphate levels

 Why is it important for my child to take this medicine?

 The body needs phosphate to work properly, especially for healthy bones and teeth.
-Your child may have low phosphate levels because of either taking too little phosphate in their diet (e.g. in premature babies) or losing too much phosphate (e.g. from the kidneys).
+Your child may have low phosphate levels because of either having too little phosphate in their diet (e.g. in premature babies) or losing too much phosphate (e.g. from the kidneys).
 Phosphate supplements help to increase the levels of phosphate in the blood.

 What are phosphate supplements available as?